 To determine if your partnership has adequate leadership, first identify whether there is an individual or group that is already recognized as the partnership's leadership.
-If so all parties involved, including the leadership should go through a process of evaluating where leadership could be improved.
-If not, the partners should examine how the partnership has been directed thus far.
-They should evaluate the informal leadership structure for its strengths and deficiencies.
+If there is a formal leadership, all parties involved, including the leader (s) should go through a process of evaluating where leadership could be improved.
+If there is not formal leadership, the partners should examine how the partnership has been directed thus far, and then create a formalized leadership structure based on the strengths of the existing informal leadership.

-If your partnership already has an identified leader or leadership group, it is important for everyone to understand that the process of evaluating where leadership could be improved is not a negative process, where participants should criticize the existing leadership.
+If your partnership has an identified leader or leadership group, it is important for everyone to understand that the process of evaluating where leadership could be improved is not a negative process, where participants should criticize the existing leadership.
 Rather it should be a positive process for exploring how the leadership could further propel the partnership towards success.

-To evaluate where leadership might be able to improve, the group should answer the following questions.
+To evaluate where leadership might be able to

+improve, the group should answer the following questions.
 Any leadership will have areas of strength and weakness, and different partnerships will need more strength in different areas.
 The answers to these questions will not conclusively show whether the partnership's leadership is strong or not.
 For the most part, they are subjective and will reflect partner's feelings and perceptions more than an objective reality.
 Answering these questions should facilitate an exploration of where the leadership is already strong, and in what areas it could improve.

-- 1) Could the individual members of the group be more motivated within the partnership? - 2) Does the partnership function fully as a team, or do partners feel that they could be a more cohesive unit? - 3) Do the individual members of the group feel proud of the work of the partnership - 4) Is there openness in communication with the leadership? - 5) Are partners aware of what each other are doing? - 6) Do partners often feel stress as a result of their participation in the partnership? - 7) Is the time contributed to the partnership well managed? - 8) Does conflict often occur in the partnership? - 9) When conflict occurs, is it dealt with in a way that addresses all parties' concerns and finds a solution that satisfies everyone? - 10) How are the project's finances managed? - 11) Are financial resources allocated in a way that drives productivity? - 12) Are deadlines used? - 13) Are the leadership and partners involved in continuous learning?
+- 1) Could the individual members of the group be more motivated within the partnership? - 2) Does the partnership function fully as a team, or do partners feel that they could be a more cohesive unit? - 3) Do the individual members of the group feel proud of the work of the partnership - 4) Is there openness in communication with the leadership? - 5) Are partners aware of what each other are - 6) Do partners often feel stress as a result of their participation in the partnership? - 7) Is the time contributed to the partnership well managed? - 8) Does conflict often occur the in partnership? - 9) When conflict occurs, is it dealt with in a way that addresses all parties' concerns and finds a solution that satisfies everyone? - 10) How are the project's finances managed? - 11) Are financial resources allocated in a way that drives productivity? - 12) Are deadlines used? - 13) Are the leadership and partners involved in continuous learning?